w3soto/ngx-mat-number-input-spinner/README.md

 ## Example

-Fro more details see *projects/demo* application
+For more details see *projects/demo* application

 ```typescript
 import { NgxMatNumberInputSpinnerModule } from "ngx-mat-number-input-spinner";